Adidem23/EIM_AND_JIRA_SIM/README.md

 •	Enhance Accuracy and Consistency:
 Ensure that tickets are created with accurate and consistent information, reducing the chances of human error that can occur during manual entry.

+•	Integration with Monitoring Tools:
+Seamlessly integrate with existing monitoring and alerting tools to trigger JIRA ticket creation based on predefined thresholds or events, ensuring that issues are captured in real-time.

+•	Customizable Workflow Automation:
+Implement customizable workflows in JIRA that automatically assign, prioritize, and transition tickets based on the type of data entry or detected issue.